nguyenhphilip/camino/content/posts/final-goodbye.md

 What we have, I have never had it with anyone.

-You are so special to me.
+You are so special to me...

-Please understand that this is the greatest compliment I can give:

 I wish I could fall in love with you.

-You are such a pure person.

 Your love has no bounds.